Hammerhead8/Filters/README.md

 # Limitations
 * Currently has no error handling for invalid specifications (non-integer or negative order, etc.)
 * No intention to support circuit design
+* No way to specify passband gain, so calculated gain might not match desired specification

 # Planned Features
 * Bandpass filters
 * Arbitrary transmission zeros for lowpass and highpass
 * Highpass Inverse Chebyshev filters
 * Error handling
+* Specify desired passband gain

 # Usage
 The classes for the available filter types are as follows:
 * ButterworthLP
 	* Lowpass Butterworth